hendrikzuellig/tutorials/exercises/basic/README.md

 the IP checksum, and (iv) forward the packet out the appropriate port.

-To update the IP checksum you can use the fact that decrementing the TTL field by one corresponds to incrementing the checksum by 256.
+To update the IP checksum you can use the fact that decrementing the TTL field by one corresponds to incrementing the checksum by 256 (plus the overflow bit).

 Your switch will have a single table, which the control plane will populate with static rules.
 Each rule will map an IP address to the